 (Above) Twin-engine aircraft, especially WW II military warbirds are exciting and always draw a crowd.
-Here, Paul LeTourneau’s monster-scale B-26 comes in for a landing.
-Paul enlarged Jerry Bates plans to a 170-inch span, and he powered the Marauder with a pair of Desert Aircraft DA-100 gas engines.
+Built by Paul LeTourneau, David Malchione’s monster-scale B-26 is an awesome sight in the air and on the flightline.
+Paul enlarged Jerry Bates plans to a 170-inch span, and powered the Marauder with a pair of Desert Aircraft DA-100 gas engines.
 (Photo by Palmer Johnson.)

 Over the years, I have designed and flown several giant-scale twins and very rarely have I had any engine-out problems.
 My first big twin was my 140-inch-span Douglas DC-3/C-47.
 At the time, Quadra 35s were the only real choices for gas engines, but I have seen this design flown very nicely with a pair of Enya 1.55 4-stroke glow engines.
 The next was the 101-inch-span, B-25 Mitchell medium bomber powered by two Zenoah G-23s.
 The B-25 remains one of my most popular designs, and I have sold about 2,000 sets of plans for it.
 If I were to build another, I would power it with the new G-26 gas engine.
 Next was my G-38-powered 114-inch-span Beechcraft D-18, which was followed by my 1/7-scale, 114-inch-span P-61 Black Widow (also powered by G-38s).
 My last twin, the P-38 Lightning, also has a span of 114 inches and was designed around a pair of G-45 engines.